Recording a symphonic orchestra is extraordinarily challenging and expensive. So, how do you get around this hurdle as a bedroom producer?

 Synful isn’t the best-sounding orchestral instrument on the market, but it is still very convincing.
 It also lets you fine-tune the included instruments and simplifies orchestral scoring in your DAW.

-What is truly surprising is how Synful Orchestra remained under the radar while it was a paid instrument.
+It is truly surprising how Synful Orchestra remained under the radar while it was a paid instrument.
 Now that it’s freeware, Synful quickly gained recognition as one of the best free orchestral plugins on the market.

 Download: Synful Orchestra